pratham20978/PRIVATE-CHAT-ROOM/README.md

 - Asynchronous connection to clients using Boost.Asio library.
 - Sending and receiving messages asynchronously.
 - Integration with message queues for efficient message handling.

+## Functionality

+### Secure Communication
+- Messages exchanged between clients are encrypted using AES encryption with CBC mode, ensuring privacy and security.
+- Random encryption keys and initialization vectors (IVs) are generated for each message, enhancing security.

+### Asynchronous Communication
+- Network communication with clients is handled asynchronously using Boost.Asio, allowing for non-blocking I/O operations.
+- Asynchronous message sending and receiving ensure efficient utilization of system resources and responsiveness.

+### Thread-Safe Message Queues
+- Message queues are implemented as thread-safe data structures, allowing multiple threads to access them concurrently without causing data corruption or race conditions.
+- Thread-safe queues ensure reliable message delivery and processing in multi-threaded environments.

+### Flexible Integration
+- The project's modular design allows for easy integration into existing applications.
+- Developers can customize and extend the functionality of the chat room network to meet their specific requirements.

 ## Usage